 Looking for more adventure in the Lake Minnewanka area, then try the 8.2 km loop around Johnson Lake off Two Jack Road -- its got plenty of divesity with downhill runs and winding stretches.
 Or, check ou the Fourty Mile Creek Trail (8.9 km) starting from Lot 3 of Norquay Ski Area and heading towards Mystic Lake.

-Overall, Cascade Trail is the 22nd most popular cross country ski area of all 37 Nordic ski destinations in Alberta.
+Overall, Cascade Trail is the 25th most popular cross country ski area of all 35 Nordic ski destinations in Alberta.
 Several of the better cross country ski trails are nearby Cascade Trail including Skoki Trails, Telemark Loop, Fairview Loop, Sundance Canyon Trail, Pipestone / Whitehorn Loops and Shadow Lake Trails.